 Why I Chose ‘The Packable Life’

-Let’s look at the three main focuses of my travel blog:
+Let’s look at the two main focuses of my travel blog:

 - Minimalist travel

 Now let’s look at how ‘The Packable Life’ relates to all three: